itu-itis23-yemenli22/ecommerce-pipeline-YZV322E/README.md

 This project implements a fully containerized, end-to-end data engineering pipeline for analyzing e-commerce order data from the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 The entire system — including all Python ETL code, databases, orchestration, and visualization tools — runs inside Docker containers and can be launched with a single command.

-The pipeline ingests over 100,000 real-world orders, applies schema normalization and data quality transformations, synchronizes processed data into Elasticsearch for high-performance indexing, and exposes interactive dashboards through Kibana covering order trends, category-level revenue, delivery performance, and shipment delay analysis.
+The pipeline ingests over 100,000 real-world orders, applies schema normalization and data quality transformations, synchronizes processed data into Elasticsearch for high-performance indexing, and exposes interactive dashboards through Kibana covering order trends, category-level revenue, and shipment delay analysis.

 ---